IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 Yes.
 When you create a project, select the option for GitHub and enter your GitHub repository.

 In DevOps Services, you can track and plan the work you'll store in your GitHub repository.
-For instructions to configure GitHub to update your work items when you push changes, see [Linking work items in Bluemix DevOps Services to code changes in GitHub](https://hub.jazz.net/docs/reference/githubhooks/).
+For instructions to configure GitHub to update your work items when you push changes, see [Linking work items in Bluemix DevOps Services to commits in GitHub](https://hub.jazz.net/docs/reference/githubhooks/).

 You can also edit the code that is stored in your GitHub repository by using the Web IDE.
 When you want to start coding, navigate to your project and click **EDIT CODE** at the top of the page.